 Andrew Petrie – instruments, production

 After three albums of improvised songs with Bisonics and Doug Murphy, Hamilton wanted a change.
-Some of his compositions required actual arrangements and he approached Petrie – who had a reputation as sundry-instrumentalist of extreme ability – with the suggestion that they form a two-man band.
-With Petrie’s perfectionist sensibilities and Hamilton’s casual approach, they foresaw the results as ‘Steely Dan Meets Ian Dury’.
+Some of his compositions required actual arrangements and he approached Petrie – a sundry-instrumentalist of extreme ability – with the suggestion they form a two-man band.
+With Petrie’s perfectionist sensibilities and Hamilton’s casual approach, they foresaw the results as ‘Steely Dan Meets Tommy Steele’.
 They weren’t far off the mark.

-The agreement was that Hamilton record demos of his songs – which he did, to the keyboard accompaniment of Jason Emberton, who had mixed various Smoking Ant releases – and then hand them over to Petrie who would play all the instruments and take total control of the production.
+Hamilton recorded demos of his songs – which he did, to the keyboard accompaniment of Jason Emberton, who had mixed various Smoking Ant releases – and handed them to Petrie who would play all the instruments and take total control of the production.

 Such was Petrie’s chameleonic ability to adopt almost any musical style, Relaxing At Gunpoint almost sounds like a Various Artists compilation.
 There is the Dylan ’65 wild mercury sound on You Came Round, the XTC-cedelia of Waves Of Words, and Steely Dan are scammed royally on British Empire State.
 However, this isn’t merely a parade of Pop parodies.
 Let Me Paint A Picture For You, beneath its summery surface, is a unique song about the ambivalence of Art’s relationship with Commerce.
 And Kolibri – voiced by Joseph Goebbels on the Night Of The Long Knives – is a chilling condemnation of humanity’s most vile instinct, blood lust.